 Farmers are taking care of the soil…

 Rodoni emphasized the importance of healthy soil and states that farmers are already doing a fantastic job at improving soil health.
-As we discussed in previous D2D articles (Soil: It is much more than Dirt and Out of the Air and into the Soil), healthy soil means healthy crops.
+As we discussed in Soil: It is much more than Dirt, healthy soil means healthy crops.
 Healthy crops lead to more resilient crops that, in turn, help farmers in many other facets of sustainability, such as decreased water usage since the soil holds and absorbs more water, thus preventing running off; less fertilizer usage since healthy soils hold more essential nutrients and reduce nutrient runoff; and less pesticide usage because crops are more resilient and better equipped to fight off pests with their innate defenses.

 Healthy soil = healthy crops.
 The soil is a paramount sustainable initiative for farmers.